leocus/AutoMorningPaper/README.md

 # AutoMorningPaper

 Do you fancy your own zero-effort "The morning paper"?
 Fear not!
-With the paper of LLMs and LangChain you can run your own ArXiv paper summarizer that automatically scans for new papers and sends them to you over Telegram!
+With the power of LLMs and LangChain you can run your own ArXiv paper summarizer that automatically scans for new papers and sends them to you over Telegram!

 ## Installation
 ### 1. Download the repo and install the requirements: